 Baking

-My biggest recommendation with cookies in general: do a test bake with a few and see how long it takes to get the result you want.
-Cookie sized and ovens are all different and, as I said before, a minute or two can make a big difference.
+Vintage Kitchen tip: do a test run and bake a few and see how long it takes to get the result you want.
+Cookie sizes and ovens and a minute or two of extra baking time can make a big difference.

 The filling